neodix42/MyLocalTon/README.md

 ## Installation and usage

 Download MyLocalTon.jar from https://github.com/neodiX42/MyLocalTon/actions.
-Click the latest successful build executed again `main` branch and find MyLocalTon under Artifacts section.
+Click the latest successful build executed against `main` branch and find MyLocalTon under Artifacts section.
 Open console, go to the location where you have just placed the executable and execute the following command.

 `java -jar MyLocalTon.jar`